tidyverse/tidyups/006-dplyr-group-by-ordering.md

 not always the case.
-Our plan is to run reverse dependency checks and help fix any package code with issues that arise from this, and to provide a pre-release blog post noting this change so that users can update their code as required.
+Our plan is to run reverse dependency checks and help fix any package code with issues that arise from this, and to provide a pre-release blog post noting this change so that users can update their code before this version releases.
+Combined with the `dplyr.legacy_group_by_locale` global option, we hope that these precautions will make the transition period as painless as possible.

 ## Unresolved Questions